Please note that Tapas no longer supports Internet Explorer.

 A pause.

-The door closed with a slow, final click.
+The door shut with a hollow click.

 phallyka35